 For each eligible course, we list a selection rank (ATAR + adjustment factors) for guaranteed entry in the specified year.
 Meeting this selection rank guarantees you a place in the course, subject to meeting other essential admission criteria and the availability of places in the course.
-Guaranteed Entry only applies to the first UAC offer round in which you are eligible to receive an offer after receiving your Australian Year 12 qualification and ATAR.
+Guaranteed Entry only applies to the first UAC offer round in which you are eligible to receive an offer after receiving your ATAR in an Australian Year 12 qualification or ATAR equivalent in other recognised qualifications.
 If your selection rank is lower than the guaranteed entry selection rank, and there are places available, you still have a chance of admission, but your place is not guaranteed.
-Selection ranks marked with an asterisk (\) in the course tables of this guide are indicative only.
+Courses marked with an asterisk () in the course tables of this guide have an indicative selection and admission pathways.
 They do not guarantee entry, as these courses have additional admission criteria and/or a limited number of places.

-sydney.edu.au/sydney-atar
+- sydney.edu.au/sydney-atar